cidgoh/Wastewater_Contextual_Data_Specification/Reference Guide/README.md

 # Wastewater Contextual Data Reference Guide

-The contents of this directory include field and term reference guides to accompany the template-based implementation of the <INSERT NAME> contextual data specification.
+The contents of this directory include field and term reference guides to accompany the template-based implementation of the Wastewater contextual data specification.
 Reference guides provide ontology IDs, definitions, and specific curation guidance.

 ## Version Information